PASIC International Scholarship

 The Percussive Arts Society offers grants to be awarded to those chosen and invited by the Society, with recommendation from the Symphonic Committee, to present symphonic percussion sessions at PASIC.
 These grants will be for sessions with single presenters and does not include group presentations.
 This grant program will be administered by the Percussive Arts Society and underwritten by Stanley and Margaret Leonard.
 There will be a maximum of twelve (12) grants, each in the amount of $300.
 Grant funds will be paid to the recipient following the PASIC event.
 Sessions should include symphonic clinic-performances, labs, opera and musical theater percussion, ethnic percussion with orchestra, band and wind ensemble percussion.

-*To be eligible for this grant, you must apply through the standard PASIC Artist Application Process from September 15, 2015 thru January 2, 2016.
+*To be eligible for this grant, you must apply through the standard PASIC Artist Application Process.

 Zildjian Family Opportunity Fund The Zildjian Family Opportunity Fund, established by the Zildjian family in 2001, is a permanently endowed trust managed and administered through the Percussive Arts Society.
 Awards ranging from $500-$3,000 provide funding for percussion-based presentations directed for underserved youth, ages pre-school through high school.
 All services funded are free of charge to participants and take place in local community settings.
 2016 applications now closed.
 Please check back for 2017 information.